TheodoreHua/ClaimDoneRemover/README.md

 freeze if the program deletes a comment while the bot is processing it.
 This has currently happened to two users that we know of.
 There is currently nothing we can do about this until an update is made on the bot's side**

-Also known as CDRemover, this program removes "claim" and "done" comments after a period of time.
+Also known as CDRemover or CDR, this program removes "claim" and "done" comments after a period of time.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who are tired of these comments clogging up their profiles.